CenturyLinkCloud/PublicKB/README.md

 If you are new to Git and Github, we highly recommend spending 5 minutes reading this great article on [Understanding the Github Flow](https://guides.github.com/introduction/flow/).
 This repo follows the Github Flow.

+# NEW FEATURE - Markdown Checker

+Before submitting your PR, validate the markdown in https://onramp.ctl.io/#!/markdownChecker

+The Github file preview does not render markdown exactly the same as we do in ctl.io/knowledge-base/.
+The OnRamp Markdown Checker will show you how your KB article will be rendered in ctl.io.
+This is especially useful if you have a table in your article.

+Please note, the preview in the Onramp markdown checker **only** displays the html conversion view.
+It does not give the same styles view (colors, font, etc.) at this time.

 # Overview